mckenzielee/Qi-Docs/docs/Qi_Types.rst

 **Response body**

   The request content is the serialized SdsType.
-If you are not using the SDS client libraries, we recommend using JSON.
+If you are not using the SDS client libraries, it is recommended that you use JSON.

   Sample SdsType content: